 a. the signatories to the Memorandum who shall hold the positions of

-the chairman of the Finance/Premises Committee,
+the chairman of the Resources Committee,

-the chairman of the Curriculum Committee and iii. the chairman of the Governors and the successors to those positions from time to time;
+the chairman of the Standards & Performance Committee and iii. the chairman of the Governors and the successors to those positions from time to time;

 1 person appointed by the Secretary of State, in the event that the